spencerlachance/cs4500p1/report/doc.md

 * `void append(Object* val)` - Appends the given object to the end of the vector.
 * `Object* get(size_t idx)` - Returns the object in the vector at the given index.

 ## IntVector, BoolVector, FloatVector
 Similar to the Vector class, but holds primitives instead of objects.

 ## DistributedArray (Column)
-Subclass of Vector.
-Each chunk is stored as a k/v pair.
+Similar to Vector, but each chunk is serialized and stored in a certain node's KVStore.

 **fields**:
 * List of keys pointing to each chunk
 * Cache?

 ## DataFrame
 Table containing columns of a specific type